Sam Y.G.: Early and personal life

 Gogna was born and raised in the Philippines; he is a fourth-generation Indian Filipino: his family are Catholics originating from Jaipur, India.
 He has an older brother and a younger sister.

 Gogna attended Ateneo de Manila University from grade school to college.
 Gogna aspired to become a lawyer when he was a teenager, which led him to pursue a degree in legal management.

 Gogna became a target of race-based bullying in his youth because he was Indian.
 His peers called him Bumbáy (Filipino ethnic slur for Indians), 5-6 (Indian loan shark) (Note: Many Indians living in the Philippines are involved in a money-lending scheme where borrowers pay back a ₱5000 loan with ₱1000 interest (total of ₱6000, hence the term "5-6").
 The loaned money is paid back within one month, collected on a daily basis.
 This translates to 20% monthly interest rate) and mabahò (Tagalog for "smelly") based on Filipino stereotypes about Indians.

 In April 2010, Gogna gave up his Indian nationality and became a Filipino citizen.
+He was in a relationship with host Joyce Pring; the pair broke up in 2017, though they have remained friends.